betterscientificsoftware/bssw.io/Articles/Blog/2026-01-one-good-tutorial.md

 Finally, in support of all of these, One Good Tutorial includes [a series of in-depth guides](https://onegoodtutorial.org/in-depth/).
-These are longer articles that offer help on different aspects of the documentation process, with an emphasis on examples and links to other resources for those that have the time and inclination to go into greater depth.
+These are longer articles that offer help on different aspects of the documentation process, with an emphasis on examples and links to other resources for those who have the time and inclination to go into greater depth.

 ### How you can help